Syncleus/aparapi/CONTRIBUTING.md

 1. Ensure that install or build dependencies do not appear in any commits in your code branch.
-2. Ensure all commit messages follow the [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog-eslint/blob/master/convention.md) explained earlier.
+2. Ensure all commit messages follow the [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog-eslint/blob/master/convention.md) standard explained earlier.
-3. Update the CONTRIBUTORS.md file to add your name if it doesn't already exist (one entyr per person).
+3. Update the CONTRIBUTORS.md file to add your name to it if it isn't already there (one entry per person).
-4. Adjust the project version to th new version that this Pull Request would represent.
+4. Adjust the project version to the new version that this Pull Request would represent.
 The versioning scheme we use is [Semantic Versioning](http://semver.org/).
-5. You're pull request will either be approved or feedback will be given on what needs to be fixed to get approval.
-We always review and comment on Pull Requests within 48 hours.
+5. Your pull request will either be approved or feedback will be given on what needs to be fixed to get approval.
+We usually review and comment on Pull Requests within 48 hours.

 ## Code of Conduct